hotosm/learnosm/_posts/en/editing/0400-11-29-josm-plugins.md

 If you worked through the learnOSM Beginner's Guide, you have already installed the Field Papers plugin.

-In this section we will take a detailed look at how to install plugins, and some of the most useful plugins that are available.
+In this section we will take a look at how to install plugins, and some of the most useful plugins that are available.

 Installing Plugins